Single-Peaked Consistency for Weak Orders Is Easy: Preliminaries

-Figure~\ref{fig:exp} illustrates an example of each variant of single-peakedness for weak orders described where each preference order's consistent axis is $A = a < d < b < e < c$.
+Figure~\ref{fig:exp} illustrates an example of each variant of single-peakedness for weak orders described where each preference order is consistent with respect to the axis $A = a < d < b < e < c$.

-In Figure~\ref{fig:exp} the preference order $b < d \sim e > c > a$ is single-peaked, single-plateaued, and \extsp\ with respect to $A$.
-The preference order $a \sim d > b > e > c$ is single-plateaued and \extsp\ with respect to $A$ but not single-peaked since it has more than one most preferred candidate.
-The preference order $c > b \sim e > d \sim a$ is only \extsp\ with respect to $A$ but not single-plateaued or single-peaked since it is not strictly decreasing from its most preferred candidate.
+In Figure~\ref{fig:exp} the preference order $(b > d \sim e > c > a)$ is single-peaked, single-plateaued, and \extsp.
+The preference order $(a \sim d > b > e > c)$ is single-plateaued and \extsp , but not single-peaked since it has more than one most preferred candidate.
+The preference order $(c > b \sim e > d \sim a)$ is \extsp\ and not single-plateaued or single-peaked since it is not strictly increasing to its most preferred candidate(s).

-We conclude the discussion of the variants of single-peakedness for weak orders by showing that a \extsp\ consistent preference profile does not have a transitive majority relation.
-Note that single-peaked preferences have a transitive majority relation in general~\cite{bla:j:rationale-of-group-decision-making} and single-plateaued preferences have a transitive majority relation when the number of voters is odd~\cite{fis:b:theory}.
-Consider the preference profile $V$ comprised of the following five voters.\footnote{$V$ is listed in a table of inadmissible preferences for single-peakedness in Chapter 9 of Fishburn~\shortcite{fis:b:theory}.}
+We conclude our discussion of these variants of single-peakedness for weak orders by stating several observations.

+First we show that there exists an \extsp\ consistent preference profile that does not have a transitive majority relation.
+We say that a majority relation is transitive if when $x > y$ and $y > z$ by majority, then $x > z$ by majority.
+Note that single-peaked and single-plateaued preferences both have transitive majority relations~\cite{bla:j:rationale-of-group-decision-making,bla:b:polsci:committees-elections}.
+Consider the preference profile $V$ comprised of the following five voters from Table~9.1 in Fishburn~\cite{fis:b:theory}.

+When we evaluate this preference profile under the simple majority rule where $x > y$ by simple majority if more voters state $x > y$ than $y > x$, then $V$ has the majority cycle $a > c > b > a$~\cite{fis:b:theory}.
+Clearly $V$ is \extsp\ consistent with respect to the axis $A = a < b < c$, so we can make the following observation.